prototypsthlm/Switchboard/README.md

 			//c => a formatted response
 		});

-a userConfig is structured as:
+A userConfig is structured as:

 	[
 	    {